Community Support Programs: Information for Providers

 Evidence-based practices

-ACT is a team-based approach to providing treatment, rehab, and support services.
+ACT is a team-based approach to providing treatment, psychosocial rehabilitation, and support services.
 ACT models of treatment are built around a self-contained, complete team.
 They are the fixed point of responsibility for patient care, serving a set group of clients.
 This approach is often used with clients who have severe mental illnesses.
 The treatment team provides all services with a highly integrated approach to care.

 With ACT, there are low caseloads and many services in a range of settings.
 ACT is different from Intensive Case Management.